inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 {% include note.html content="
 Qt 6.1 is not supported at the moment.
 " %}
+- [Python](https://www.python.org/downloads/) (optional) is recommended in case you would like to do use Inviwo from Python, write Processors in Python, or perform batch operations.
+The easiest is to use the regular [Python distribution](https://www.python.org/downloads/).
+{% include note.html content="
+NumPy is required, `pip install numpy` or `conda install numpy` is sufficient.

+**We strongly advice against using Anaconda** as Anaconda adds itself first to the PATH variable, which meanst that its Qt will be used instead of *your* Qt installed above.
+In case you would like to use conda, we instead recommend Miniconda as it does not include Qt.
+If you are forced to use Anaconda the following workarounds may make it work.
+*Only if you are using Anaconda for your Python environment:*
+   - Add an environment variable `CMAKE_PREFIX_PATH` and set it to your Qt dir, e.g., `Qt/5.12.1/msvc2017_64` (will ensure that CMake finds *your* Qt instead of Anaconda's).
+   - Ensure that your Python environment is active before running CMake/Visual Studio.
+This can be done by starting the Anaconda Prompt, running `conda activate` and starting CMake/Visual Studio from the prompt.
+" %}

 #### Building
 1. `git clone --recurse-submodules https://github.com/inviwo/inviwo`
 The `--recurse-submodules` is necessary to pull dependencies.

-2. *Only if you are using Anaconda for your Python environment:*
-   - Add an environment variable `CMAKE_PREFIX_PATH` and set it to your Qt dir, e.g., `Qt/5.12.1/msvc2017_64` - This will ensure that CMake finds *your* Qt instead of Anaconda's.
-   - Ensure that your Python environment is active before running CMake/Visual Studio.
-This can be done by starting the Anaconda Prompt, running `conda activate` and starting CMake/Visual Studio from the prompt.
-    - NumPy is required, `pip install numpy` or `conda install numpy` is sufficient.

-3. Generate build pipeline (e.g. Visual Studio project): Open CMake (see [the CMake GUI tutorial](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html#guide:User%20Interaction%20Guide) for more instructions on its usage), enter the source path and the preferred build directory (outside the inviwo directory!) and hit configure.
+2. Generate build pipeline (e.g. Visual Studio project): Open CMake (see [the CMake GUI tutorial](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html#guide:User%20Interaction%20Guide) for more instructions on its usage), enter the source path and the preferred build directory (outside the inviwo directory!) and hit configure.
 You can then select the desired Inviwo modules (`IVW_MODULE_*`) and configure again.
 When selecting the compiler, make sure to select the correct Visual Studio version that you use on 64-bit.
 32-bit is not supported.
-4. (Optional) To add external Inviwo modules, add those in `IVW_EXTERNAL_MODULES` in the format of `C:/Inviwo/otherrepo/modules;C:/mysite/myrepo/mymodules;` Use front slashes and no space between modules.
+3. (Optional) To add external Inviwo modules, add those in `IVW_EXTERNAL_MODULES` in the format of `C:/Inviwo/otherrepo/modules;C:/mysite/myrepo/mymodules;` Use front slashes and no space between modules.
 Configure again.
 External modules are developed in the [inviwo modules repository](https://github.com/inviwo/modules).
-5. Hit Generate and open the project in your IDE.
+4. Hit Generate and open the project in your IDE.

 {% include note.html content="
 When using a multi-configuration generator (like Visual Studio and most IDEs) you may want to adjust your build mode manually to `RelWithDeb`([Guide for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-set-debug-and-release-configurations?view=vs-2019)), since it defaults to `Debug` at first, which has a large impact on the performance.